Gendang beleq: History

-The popularity of Gendang Beleg has increased since the 1990s due to support and promotion by the Indonesian government to promote local art performances.
+The popularity of Gendang Beleq has increased since the 1990s due to support and promotion by the Indonesian government to promote local art performances.
 Presently the performance is not only in a ritual context but also in cultural festivals or for tourist performances.

 Performances

 In a Gendang beleq performance, the drummers carry and play gendang and dance a dramatic and confrontational duet.
 The drummers play interlocking tune with their large drums.
 Aside from able to play their instruments, the players must have the agility and stamina to perform the dance and marching with their instrument.

 Gendang beleq can be performed during life-cycle ceremonies, such as celebration of birth, circumcision, wedding and funeral.
 It can also be performed in a ceremony to invoke rainfall or in a celebrations for national holidays.